Deutsche tests investor patience with no-surrender strategy

 With interest rates set to remain at record lows for some time in Europe and a risk that litigation costs and regulatory scrutiny could eat up capital, it could be a long wait.

 Investors are frustrated.
-They have seen returns diluted by a $12 billion rights issue this year as Deutsche restocked its balance sheet ahead of European stress tests.
+They have seen returns diluted by a $12 billion (9.5 billion pounds) rights issue this year as Deutsche restocked its balance sheet ahead of European stress tests.

 Deutsche's return on equity of less than 3 percent in the first nine months of this year was far below the 12 percent it aims to reach in 2016 and a far cry from the 20 percent returns enjoyed before the crisis.